GreptimeTeam/community/README.md

 ## Governance
 Given that GreptimeDB is still in its early stages of development, we have not yet implemented a governance system akin to that of the Kubernetes Community.
 For now, we are maintaining a single official group on Slack.

 * **Contributor Group** is a place where developers and contributors can communicate through text meetings, bi-weekly office hours, questionnaires, meetups, and more.
 We hope this group can promote collaborations and exchange ideas between our team of developers and contributors who are interested in building an amazing TSDB together!
-The discussion will be across on different
+The discussion will cover various topics, including:
-  * gather new requirements
+  * Gathering new requirements
-  * discuss issues with GreptimeDB products
+  * Discussing issues with GreptimeDB products
-  * share technical knowledge
+  * Sharing technical knowledge
-  * announce the latest releases and private previews
+  * Announcing the latest releases and private previews
-  * demo new features
+  * Demostrating new features
-  * answer any questions
+  * Responding to any questions
-  * ...
+  * And more...

-To foster an  respectful and inclusive community, and to enhance communication, we hope that every member can adhere to the guidelines and etiquette of our group discussions:
+To foster a respectful and inclusive community, as well as enhancing communication, we hope that every member can adhere to the guidelines and etiquette of our group discussions:

-1. **Don’t add someone to a channel without letting them know**: A contributor = someone who has contributed to Greptime GitHub projects.
-Only Greptime team members can invite a contributor to the Contributor Channel, should avoid confusion by letting someone know that you’ll be adding them to a channel and clarify their responsibilities beforehand.
+1. **Don’t add someone to a channel without letting them know**: A contributor is defined as someone who has contributed to Greptime GitHub projects.
+Only Greptime team members can invite a contributor to the Contributor Channel.
+To avoid confusion, let someone know that you’ll be adding them to a channel and clarify their responsibilities beforehand.

 2. **Be careful with @channel or @everyone all the time**: When you @channel, everyone who is in the channel will get a notification.
 With @everyone, all members of the general channel will be notified.
 You can prevent misunderstandings and confusion by only @mentioning or DM the people who need to see your message.